MyroStadler/proto-web/README.md

 ## Prototype web library

-This should make it easier to wpin up quick transacting web apps
+This should make it easier to spin up quick transacting web apps for modeling client architectures etc.